Tuto: choose the right size and dimension for your bicycle inner tube

 FAQ

-What are the different tube dimensions and how do I measure them?
+What are the different sizes of inner tubes and how do you measure them?

-Tube dimensions are determined by their diameter and width, which must be compatible with those of the tire.
+The dimensions of inner tubes are determined by their diameter and width, which must be compatible with those of the tire.
 Measurements can be indicated according to different systems, including the ETRTO standard (in mm), the French standard (in mm) and the English standard (in inches).
-To measure your inner tube, check the information on the side of the tire, which usually displays two numbers separated by a letter (e.g. 26x2.10), where the first number indicates the diameter and the second, the width.
+To measure your inner tube, check the information on the tire sidewall, which usually displays two numbers separated by a letter (e.g. 26x2.10), the first number indicating the diameter and the second the width.

-Inner tubes of different thicknesses have advantages and disadvantages that vary according to bike, use and riding conditions.
-In summary:
+Inner tubes of different thicknesses have advantages and disadvantages that vary according to the bike, use and riding conditions.
+To summarize

-• Thick inner tubes: More resistant to punctures, but heavier and less efficient in terms of performance and comfort.
+• Thick inner tubes: More resistant to punctures, but heavier and less effective in terms of performance and comfort.

 • Thin inner tubes: Lighter and more dynamic, but more susceptible to punctures and pressure loss.